 1923 Broadway columnist Liz Smith is born in Fort Worth, Texas.

-1925 Tony Award-winning performer Elaine Stritch is born in Detroit.
+1925 Tony Award-winning performer Elaine Stritch is born in Detroit, Michigan.
 Her Broadway appearances include Sail Away, Company, Pal Joey, A Delicate Balance, and her Tony-winning solo show, Elaine Stritch at Liberty.

 1926 James Rennie is The Great Gatsby at the Ambassador Theatre.
 Also starring Florence Eldridge and Elliot Cabot, the adaptation of F. Scott Fitzgerald's novel by Owen Davis runs 14 weeks.
 George Cukor directs.